erry-az/go-init/README.md

 ### Database

 PostgreSQL is used as the database.
-Migrations are managed with Goose and can be found in the `db/migrations` directory.
+Migrations are managed with Atlas and can be found in the `db/migrations` directory.
+The current schema state is defined in `db/schema.sql`.
 SQL queries are defined in the `db/queries` directory and type-safe Go code is generated using sqlc.

 ### Dependency Injection